mines-pvs/s20-syllabus/README.md

 There are no official prerequisites, but it is recommended that you have some familiarity with the material covered in [CSCI-400 Programming Languages](https://mines-csci400.github.io/f19-syllabus/).
+It is also helpful if you have some basic Linux command-line experience.

 ## Course Goals